 This is the conclusion of my two-part interview with Niagara Falls LaSalle High School basketball legend, Carlos Bradberry.
 In part one, Carlos discussed his background, how he started playing basketball, and how he became one of the legendary point guards in the LaSalle basketball dynasty.
 In part two we talk about his senior year at LaSalle where he led the Explorers to Glens Falls, his college career, and then life after basketball.

 The pictures in this interview come from an archive of Section VI basketball, carefully assembled over the years from issues of the Buffalo News, the Rochester Democrat & Chronicle, and Section V and VI playoff programs by my first Coach at Hutch-Tech High School, Dr. Ken Jones.
 Other pictures were generously shared by Carlos himself, and his Head Coach at LaSalle Senior High School, Pat Monti.
 Click on any of the images to enlarge them.
+This interview and others were created for the love the game but also to promote my book project entitled, The Engineers: A Western New York Basketball Story.

 Anwar Dunbar: After the season-ending loss to Greece-Athena your junior season, what was your mentality going into your senior year?
 Was it, ‘Glens Falls or bust?’